bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 7. Cost/Money rankings

 ## Misconceptions

 What misconceptions do people have about your topic?

+    -income tax is the only state tax that is signifcant

 ## Examples

 What data storytelling example inspires you?